Unión Minas

 Unión Minas is a Peruvian football club, playing in the city of Cerro de Pasco.

-The club was founded 23 April 1974 and plays in the Copa Perú which is the third division of the Peruvian league.
+The club was founded in 1974 and plays in the Peruvian Segunda División after winning the Copa Perú for the first time in 2025.

 History

 The club has played at the highest level of Peruvian football on sixteen occasions, from 1986 Torneo Descentralizado until 2001 Torneo Descentralizado when it was relegated to 2002 Copa Perú.

-In the 2002 Copa Perú, the club participated in the Regional Stage, but was eliminated by León de Huánuco, Sport Dos de Mayo, and Universidad Nacional Daniel Alcides Carrión.
+In the 2002 Copa Perú, the club reached the Regional Stage, but was eliminated by León de Huánuco, Sport Dos de Mayo, and Universidad Nacional Daniel Alcides Carrión.

-In the 2008 Copa Perú, the club classified to the Regional Stage, but was eliminated by Deportivo Wanka and Alianza Universidad.
+In the 2008 Copa Perú, the club reached the Regional Stage, but was eliminated by Deportivo Wanka and Alianza Universidad.

-In the 2010 Copa Perú, the club classified to the Regional Stage, but was eliminated by Asociación Deportiva Tarma and Alianza Universidad.
+In the 2010 Copa Perú, the club reached the Regional Stage, but was eliminated by Asociación Deportiva Tarma and Alianza Universidad.

+Stadium

+Unión Minas plays their home games at Estadio Daniel Alcides Carrión located in Cerro de Pasco.
+According to FIFA, it is the highest stadium in the world.
+The stadium has a capacity of 12,000.